yoav1255/computer-graphics-2023-Yoav-Alon/Assignment1Report/Assignment1Report_part3.md

 ## Paragraph 8:

-Orthographic projection compared to perspective projection:
+Orthographic projection compared to perspective projection.
+As a sanity check we moved on the camera's Z axis, and it is clear to see that on perspective projection the object looks farther campared to the orthographic projection.
 Orthographic:

 <img src='./8a.png'>
-perspective:
+Perspective:

 <img src='./8b.png'>